gru-lucy/angular-jira-clone/README.md

 ## Compatibility

 It was being tested on IE 11, Chrome and Firefox.
 For Safari, there are some minor alignment issues.

-## Contributing

-If you have any ideas, just [open an issue][issues] and tell me what you think.

-If you'd like to contribute, please fork the repository and make changes as you'd like.
-[Pull requests][pull] are warmly welcome.

-## Credits

-Inspired by [oldboyxx/jira_clone][oldboyxx] and [Datlyfe/jira_clone][datlyfe].

-I reused part of the HTML and CSS code from these projects.

 ## License